dyne/lua-paillier/README.md

 # Credits

-Lua Multi Party is Copyright (C) 2020 by the Dyne.org foundation and is designed, written and maintained by Denis "Jaromil" Roio.
+Lua Multi Party is Copyright (C) 2020 by the Dyne.org foundation

+Designed, written and maintained by Denis "Jaromil" Roio.

 More contact information is on [Zenroom.org](https://zenroom.org)